hsanda/IANVS/README.md

 # IANVS: A Moving Target Defense Framework for the IoT (ISCC 2020)

+>Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin.
+>
+>--John von Neumann
+>

 ### Companion Paper
 This source code goes with the peer-reviewed paper :
 ```